SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### Transmission page

-Thispage displays information about SONET linear APS groups.
+This page displays information about SONET linear APS groups.

 The following tables are available: